 One trainee recalled the experience as “very informal and laid-back – it was actually quite fun.
 The partners don't try to catch you out with difficult questions; they try to find out what you're like as a person.
-It definitely felt less intense than other interviews I'd done”.
-Indeed, Lord confirms: “It's very much a discussion between candidates and the panel, we want to make it easier for people to convey what they're all about.”
+It definitely felt less intense than other interviews I'd done.”
+Indeed, senior HR manager Helena Flavell confirms: “It's very much a discussion between candidates and the panel, we want to make it easier for people to convey what they're all about.”
 The firm places a big emphasis on client care, so demonstrating great interpersonal skills is a must.
-“Candidates must be able to easily engage with and talk to people,” adds Lord.
+“Candidates must be able to easily engage with and talk to people,” adds Flavell.
 “For this reason, the selection process is more heavily weighted on the interview.”
-Other elements include a group exercise and presentation –“candidates are given a legal scenario and asked to give their opinion which enables us to gauge how they fit into a team”– and a tour of the office.
+Other elements include a group exercise and presentation and a tour of the office.

 How to wow

 Legal work experience is also desirable.
-Lord confirms: “We prefer people who can hit the ground running having had some previous exposure within a law firm.”
-He continues: “There’s significant competition for training contracts so it’s vital to demonstrate you’ve got something extra.”
-Moreover, he points out, “how else would you know that's the environment you want to work in?”
+Flavell confirms: “We prefer people who can hit the ground running having had some previous exposure within a law firm.”
+She continues: “There’s significant competition for training contracts so it’s vital to demonstrate you’ve got something extra.”
+Moreover, she points out, “how else would you know that's the environment you want to work in?”
 Vacation schemes with other firms or experience as a paralegal should do the trick.